 Academic status appeal

-If you have been placed on Terminated status it is possible there were factors outside your control that have affected your work which your lecturers were unaware of.
+If you have been placed on terminated status it is possible you were affected by circumstances outside of your control which have impacted on your course progress.
 For this reason, the academic status appeal process is available.
+You have the opportunity to submit a request for review of your terminated status and access appeal options.

-Full details regarding academic status and academic status appeals processes are contained within the Assessment and Student Progression Manual in Curtin Policies.
+Full details regarding academic status and academic status appeals processes can be found in the Assessment and Student Progression Manual in Curtin Policies.

 - Submit a request for review within 20 working days of receiving your formal notification of termination through your Official Communication Channel.